Uses of the Amaranthaceae or Goosefoot family

 However, many of the species in this genus contain saponins, though usually in quantities too small to do any harm.
 The plants also contain some oxalic acid, which in large quantities can lock up some of the nutrients in the food.
 However, even considering this, they are very nutritious vegetables in reasonable quantities.
 Cooking the plants will reduce their content of oxalic acid.

-This is an annual or short-lived perennial herb native to Central America, South America, and southern Mexico.
+It is native to Central America, South America, and southern Mexico.

 C. ambrosioides was cultivated in Britain by 1640, which makes it a neophte.
 It was known in the wild by 1876 (Glamorgan), but is now rare.